Telecardiology, Remote Cardiology, Mobile EKG, Cardiac Imaging Reporting, ECG (EKG) Interpretations And Echo Reading Services

 NDI cardiologists use teleradiology to receive radiological patient images 24/7 that are shared online by other radiologists and physicians.

-Treating physicians use NDI telecardiology services to order and receive cardiac imaging study final reports and second opinions written by NDI imaging cardiologists that are delivered in PDF format.
+Treating physicians use NDI telecardiology services to order and receive cardiac imaging study final reports written by NDI imaging cardiologists that are delivered in PDF format.

 NDI cardiologists interpret cardiac magnetic resonance imaging (MRI) studies and state their cardiac MRI findings in reports that are provided online to healthcare providers and patients.